leebyron/ecmascript-reverse-iterable/README.md

   4. Let *next* be a new built-in function object as defined in ListIterator **next** (7.4.9.1).
   5. Set *iterator’s* [[IteratorNext]] internal slot to *next*.
   6. Let *reversed* be a new built-in function object as defined in ListIterator **reversed**.
-     > This step is new.
   7. Perform DefinePropertyOrThrow(*iterator*, @@reverseIterator, PropertyDescriptor {[[Value]]:*reversed*, [[Writable]]: **true**, [[Enumerable]]: **false**, [[Configurable]]: **true**}).
-     > This step is new.
   8. Let *status* be the result of CreateDataProperty(iterator, **"next"**, *next*).
   9. Return *iterator*.